-trading.
+Despite the announcements of those agreements, the two sides did not sign an expected agreement on taxation in 2009, in a dispute over the PRC's proposal to tax income from stock trading.
 At the 7th round in October 2011, the two sides also announced a "consensus" (not agreement) on industrial cooperation.
 After failing to reach an agreement between banking regulators in April 2011, the two sides announced a "consensus" in November.
 Still, the Taiwan side believed it pragmatically negotiated benefits for its banks.
+Also, at the end of August 2012, Taiwan and the PRC signed a memorandum of understanding (MOU) on currency clearing.

-Taiwan continues to face challenges in protecting its citizens from detentions in mainland China (including secret detentions in PRC "black jails").
-From June 18, 2012, just before the investment protection agreement was expected, until August 11, the PRC's Ministry of State Security (MSS) detained Chung Ting-pang (Bruce Chung), a visitor from Taiwan, for sabotaging national and public security in alleged activities in association with Falun Gong (a banned group in the PRC).
+Taiwan continues to face challenges in protecting its citizens from detentions in the PRC (including secret detentions in PRC "black jails").
+From June 18, 2012, just before the investment protection agreement was expected, until August 11, the PRC's Ministry of State Security (MSS) detained Chung Ting-pang (Bruce Chung), a visitor from Taiwan, for allegedly sabotaging national and public security in activities associated with Falun Gong (a banned group in the PRC).
 Representative Dana Rohrabacher wrote a letter on July 10 to urge President Ma to speak out strongly against Chung's detention.
-(Later, on December 18, Chung testified at a hearing chaired by Representative Christopher Smith and Senator Sherrod Brown of the Congressional-Executive Commission on China.
-Chung discussed interrogations about his activities and other Falun Gong practitioners in Taiwan.
+(Later, on December 18, Chung testified at a hearing chaired by Representative Christopher Smith and Senator Sherrod Brown of the Congressional-Executive Commission on China (CECC).
+Chung discussed interrogations about his activities and about other Falun Gong practitioners in Taiwan.
 He also commented that the Ma Administration was relatively passive in securing his release.)
 Taiwan said it got a separate "consensus" in August on protecting the safety of Taiwan's business people.
-However, questions remained about protections for visitors not doing business, not detained by the police but the MSS, held in national security-related cases, detained in secret, and denied prompt, private, and repeated access by officials and lawyers (not just relatives).
+However, questions remained about protections for visitors not doing business, not detained by the police but the MSS, held in security-related cases, detained in secret, and denied prompt, private, and repeated visits by relatives, officials, and lawyers (not just notifications of detentions to relatives).
 Other questions concerned Taiwan's enforcement of PRC promises and securing the release of other detained citizens.
-NYU's legal scholar, Jerome Cohen, offered a critique.
+New York University's (NYU's) legal scholar, Jerome Cohen, offered a critique.10